 - 1.6.1 The Licensing Authority aims to provide a clear, consistent and responsive service to prospective and current licence holders, members of the public and other stakeholders, including the provision of advice and guidance.
-The Licensing Authority will be mindful of the needs of the applicant and licence holder, but this will be balanced against the overriding duty that the Licensing Authority has to protect the safety and welfare of the public. - 1.6.2 The Council has delegated its licensing function to the Council's Licensing Committee and further delegated authority to the Licensing (Non-Statutory) Sub-Committee (formally the Taxi Taxi Licensing Sub-Committee Licensing Sub-Committee), and to Officers of the Council who will determine applications and licensing decisions in accordance with this Policy. - 1.6.3 Whilst officers and the relevant committee will, in the majority of cases, follow the Policy, there may be specific circumstances that require a departure from the Policy.
+The Licensing Authority will be mindful of the needs of the applicant and licence holder, but this will be balanced against the overriding duty that the Licensing Authority has to protect the safety and welfare of the public. - 1.6.2 The Council has delegated its licensing function to the Council's Licensing Committee and further delegated authority to the Licensing (Non-Statutory) Sub-Committee (formally the Taxi Licensing Sub-Committee), and to Officers of the Council who will determine applications and licensing decisions in accordance with this Policy. - 1.6.3 Whilst officers and the relevant committee will, in the majority of cases, follow the Policy, there may be specific circumstances that require a departure from the Policy.
 In such circumstances, the reasons for departing from the Policy will be made clear.
-It is considered that departing from the policy will only occur in exceptional circumstances. - 1.6.4 The Licensing (Non-Statutory) Taxi Licensing-Sub-Committee consists of a selection of Members from the Licensing Committee.
+It is considered that departing from the policy will only occur in exceptional circumstances. - 1.6.4 The Licensing (Non-Statutory) Sub-Committee consists of a selection of Members from the Licensing Committee.
 Three to five Members will sit on hearings to deal with new applications, renewals and reviews of licences that are referred directly by officers.
-Members, when determining applications for a licence, renewal or a review of a licence, will have regard to hackney carriage and private hire legislation, this Policy and any other relevant legislation, legal case law and other relevant Council policies. - 1.6.5 The Licensing Authority has the power to refuse to grant or renew licences and also to suspend or revoke existing licences in accordance with relevant legislative provisions. - 1.6.6 Any decision to refuse to grant, refuse to renew or to suspend or revoke a licence will be determined by Officers through the scheme of delegation.
-The applicant will have a right of appeal to the Magistrates' Court. - 1.6.7 Following the determination of an application which results in a refusal, or a decision to suspend or revoke a licence, the applicant will receive a copy of the decision in writing.
+Members, when determining applications for a licence, renewal or a review of a licence, will have regard to hackney carriage and private hire legislation, this Policy, and any other relevant legislation, legal case law and other relevant Council policies. - 1.6.5 The Licensing Authority has the power to refuse to grant or renew licences and also to suspend or revoke existing licences in accordance with relevant legislative provisions. - 1.6.6 Any decision to refuse to grant, refuse to renew or to suspend or revoke a licence will be determined by Officers through the scheme of delegation.
+The applicant will have a right of appeal. - 1.6.7 Following the determination of an application which results in a refusal, or a decision to suspend or revoke a licence, the applicant will receive a copy of the decision in writing.
 The written decision will be delivered as soon as is practicable after the decision has been made.
 This will include information on the right of appeal where appropriate.
+Notices will primarily be served via email to the email record we hold on file.
+A back-up hard copy will also be posted to the registered address we hold on record.